Adri6336/EnKryptos/README.md

 - Changed random.txt to seed.ksf.
 This change is purely aesthetic.

-# Using Enkryptos as Executable
+# Using Enkryptos as an Executable

 This application is meant to be used as an executable for most users.
 If you'd prefer to use it as a script, you'll first need to fill in the "[REDACTED]" password with a long random key that includes